1901 college football season

 The 1901 college football season had no clear-cut champion, with NCAA-designated "major selectors" retroactively selecting Michigan and Harvard as national champions.
+The NCAA records book erroneously lists Yale as Parke H. Davis's selection.
+(Note: Parke Davis' selection for 1901, as published in Spalding's Foot Ball Guide (to which he was a contributor until his death) for 1934 and 1935, was Harvard.)
 (Note: The NCAA Record Book states "Yale" for 1901 as having been solely selected by Parke Davis, which is an error that has been perpetuated since the first appearance of Parke Davis' selections in the NCAA book about 1995.)
-(Note: Parke Davis' selection for 1901, as published in Spalding's Foot Ball Guide (to which he was a contributor until his death) for 1934 and 1935, was Harvard.)
-The NCAA records book also erroneously lists Yale as Parke H. Davis's selection.
 Harvard beat Yale 22-0 the last game of the year.